mar-v-in/MapsAPI/README.md

 NOGAPPS-MapsAPI
 ===============

 A replacement of the often used google maps api with an open source one using OpenStreetMap.
+Part of the μg Project.

 osmdroid
 --------